gregmcgregor/python-promises/README.md

 # python-promises
 Promises for Python

-This project was made to merge Multic-core processing and threading in python via a node Javascript style promises package.
+This project was made to merge Multicore processing and threading in python via a node Javascript style promises package.
 Having simple power over GIL and multi-core with the beauty of Promises is nice

 ## Install
 pip install gofast